acrooks2/ClassModels/CSS600Models/README.md

 # Sample of NetLogo Models from CSS 600 - Computational Social Science

-Description: This course is a graduate-level survey of computational approaches to social science research, with emphasis on methods, tools, software frameworks, and complexity theory as these apply to the investigation of social phenomena.
+**Description**: This course is a graduate-level survey of computational approaches to social science research, with emphasis on methods, tools, software frameworks, and complexity theory as these apply to the investigation of social phenomena.
 For our purposes, "the social sciences" include anthropology, communication, economics and finance, geography, history, linguistics, political science, sociology, and social psychology, informed by developments in psychology, cognitive science, neuroscience, and related branches of behavioral science.

 Computational social science (CSS) is at the interdisciplinary frontier in the social sciences.
 As an introduction to the subject, the course has the following objectives: